-We tend to keep our Twitter page, @sqlmap, up to date with the development.
-We certainly update it more often than the mailing list.
-Hence, if you are keen on keeping a closer look at the development you can:
+We tend to keep our Twitter account, @sqlmap, up to date with the development.
+We certainly update it more often than the mailing list - with the exception of bugs reported to the mailing list.
+Hence, if you are keen on keeping a closer eye at the development you can:

-• Watch the project on GitHub given you have a GitHub account.

-- Subscribe to the Atom feed in your feed reader of choice. - Follow us on Twitter, @sqlmap. - Watch demos on YouTube: #1 and #2. - Subscribe to the mailing list. - Alternatively, you can subscribe to the RSS feed. - You can also browse the posts' archive online.
+- Watch the project on GitHub given you have a GitHub account. - Subscribe to its Atom feed in your feed reader of choice. - Follow the Twitter account, @sqlmap.